nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/Lesson_3/readme.md

 You'll need to decide for yourself when your project has progressed enough to consider inviting contributors.
 When it has, create a document called CONTRIBUTING at the top level of your report.

 The [Astropy contributing guidelines](https://github.com/astropy/astropy/blob/main/CONTRIBUTING.md) and [Numpy contributing guidelines](https://numpy.org/devdocs/dev/index.html) provide two examples.

+**Bonus Tip: Even if you are developing your code publicly, this does not mean you have to accept contributions from others or maintain your code forever.
+The contributing guidelines or README are good places to indicate what your expectations are for your code.
+This can clarify that the code is not maintained or not accepting contributions.**

 ### Code of Conduct